Scholarships & Funding

 The School's Emergency Fund helps students who experience unexpected needs.

 In 2018, the School of Social Welfare established the Emergency Fund to help students who experience an unexpected financial need.
-Many don’t know where to turn and, without support, would be forced to take a break from school or drop out completely.

-Since the fund's creation, the School has helped students with a range of items from assistance with rent, utility bills, car maintenance, technology needs, etc. In 2021-2022, the School of Social Welfare awarded more than $84,000 in emergency aid.
+Since the fund's creation, the School has helped students with a range of items from assistance with rent, utility bills, car maintenance, technology needs, etc.

 A special thank you goes out to alum, Eric Sigler, for his generous donations toward the Emergency Fund.

-Graduate Student Travel Funding
+PhD Student Funding